 We communicate with the Committee of Management regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

-I declare that I am an approved auditor registered under the RO Act, a member of CPA Australia and hold a current Public Practice Certificate.
+I declare that I am an approved auditor registered under the RO Act.